Our Parents

 Our free tool provides options, advice, and next steps based on your unique situation.

-Every 65 seconds, someone in the United States develops Alzheimer’s disease.
+Most people are unaware of how Alzheimer’s and other forms of dementia actually affect the human body.
 With more than 5.8 million people in the U.S. living with the disease in 2019, there’s no better time to learn about the early warning signs of Alzheimer’s and other forms of dementia.

-Forewarned is forearmed when it comes to the disease and knowing how to spot the signs of potential illness and how to know if it’s Alzheimer’s is a critical line of defense in the fight against age-related cognitive diseases.
+Forewarned is forearmed when it comes to the disease and knowing how to spot the signs of potential illness, and knowing if it’s Alzheimer’s is a critical line of defense in the fight against age-related cognitive diseases.
+Research has shown that there are plaques that first attack the brain and these plaques not only physically deteriorate it, but also inhibit normal nervous system functioning to the rest of the body.

 Let our care assessment guide you